-If elected, each of the three Class I Director nominees will serve on the Board until the Annual Meeting in 2010, or until their successors are duly elected and qualified in accordance with the Company's Bylaws.
+If elected at the annual meeting, each of the two Class II Director nominees will serve on the Board until the Annual Meeting in 2011 and the Class III Director nominee will serve on the Board until the Annual Meeting in 2009, or, in each case, until their successors are duly elected and qualified in accordance with the Company's Bylaws.
 If any of the three nominees should become unable to accept election, the persons named on the proxy card as proxies may vote for other person(s) selected by the Board or the named proxies.
-Management has no reason to believe that any of the three nominees for election named below will be unable to serve.
+Management has no reason to believe that any of the nominees for election named below will be unable to serve.
 Unless otherwise instructed, the proxy holders will vote the proxies received by them FOR the nominees named below.

-The Board Recommends that Stockholders

-Vote FOR All Three Nominees Listed Below
+Your Board Recommends Stockholders Vote FOR each of the three Nominees Listed Below

-Nominees for Election as Class I Directors with Terms Expiring at the 2010 Annual Meeting
+Nominees for Election as Class II Directors with Terms Expiring at the 2011 Annual Meeting